 Refuel engine and follow the starting instructions as shown on preceding pages of this manual.

-It is highly recommended that machines be stored inside a building.
-If this is not possible, the engine should be protected from the weather by a proper covering.
+It is highly recommended that machines be stored inside a building through the winter.
+If this is not possible, the engine should be protected from snow and ice by a proper covering.